Frequently Asked Questions

 How do I stay in the Class?

-If you were not within the scope of the prior notice program, you must decide whether to stay in the Class or ask to be excluded on or before March 4, 2022.
+If you were not within the scope of the prior notice program, you must have decided whether to stay in the Class or ask to be excluded on or before March 4, 2022.
 You do not have to do anything to stay in the Class.
 By doing nothing, you will get your share of the Settlement as outlined above.
 By staying in the Class, you give up your right to sue or continue to sue Defendants as part of any other lawsuit about the same legal claims in this lawsuit.
 By staying in the Class, you will also be legally bound by all of the orders the Court issues and the judgment the Court makes in this lawsuit.Back To Top

 How do I exclude myself from the Class?